yoren/Hello-Emoji/readme.txt

 = Can I use auto-complete in Visual editor (TinyMCE)? =

-We'll add auto-complete support for TinyMCE in the future release, but currently the auto-complete Emoji suggestions only works in Text editor.
+We'll add auto-complete support for TinyMCE in the future release, but currently the auto-complete emoji suggestions only works in Text editor.

-= Can I use Emoji in the custom fields or text widgets? =
+= Can I use emoji in the custom fields or text widgets? =

-Converting Emoji on diplay only works for post content and comments for now.
+Converting emoticons to emoji on diplay only works for post content and comments for now.

 = I have some great ideas about Hello Emoji, will you be interested? =